pgurunath/confusion2vec_2.0/README.md

 $ make
 ```

-This will produce object files for all the classes as well as the main binary `fasttext`.
+This will produce object files for all the classes as well as the main binary `c2v_fasttext`.

-### Building fastText using cmake
+### Building using cmake

 ```
 $ git clone https://github.com/pgurunath/confusion2vec_2.0.git